-Mikel Arteta may be in his first job as a manager at Arsenal – but he has already shown he’s certainly not afraid to be tough with his players,
+Mikel Arteta may be in his first job as a manager at Arsenal – but he has repeatedly shown he’s not afraid to be tough with his players.

 A number of Arsenal players have found themselves out of the side and challenged by their new manager since the former Manchester City coach replaced Unai Emery in the dugout.

-We’ve taken a look at six players Arteta has laid down the law to.
+We’ve taken a look at seven players Arteta has laid down the law to.